CachyOS/linux-cachyos/README.md

 2. Install required packages

 ATTENTION: Installing the CachyOS Pacman, will install a forked pacman with features added from CachyOS, like "INSTALLED_FROM" and an automatic architecture check.
 Pacman 6.1 added a feature validation feature, which could lead when using the Archlinux pacman into warnings.
-We are working with archlinux to provide a proper compatbility again.
+We are working with archlinux to provide a proper compatibility again.
 If you want to avoid this, don't add the "cachyos" repository, which contains the customized pacman.
 All other repositories like cachyos-v3, cachyos-v4, cachyos-extra/core-v3/4 are fine to add.

 ```